Skyline of Vancouver

 Frequently Asked Questions

-What is the cost of living in Vancouver, BC, Canada?
+What is the cost of living in Vancouver, Canada?

 The cost of living index in Vancouver is 142.6, which is Higher the Canada national average of 100.